memchikq/lightshot-parser/README.md

 // If the requests are too frequent, there is a chance of your IP being banned on the site prnt.sc
 // I recommend making a delay of a few seconds, the probability of your IP being banned will be lower

-// (optional argument) the fourth argument is pattern, the link will start with these letters (default - null)
+// (optional argument) the fourth argument is template, the link will start with these letters (default - null)

 imgParser(15,"./img",2000,"aq1")